Making Microsoft Office to Work with WebDAV Server

 Microsoft Office Office Mobile Applications Support

-Microsoft Office Mobile applications support opening documents form a web page and via Recent files list and has following limitations:
+- Open documents form a web page or via Recent files list.
+This approach has following limitations:

-- Microsoft Office Mobile apps for iOS support Basic, Digest, Anonymous and URL-authentication.
+- Microsoft Office Mobile apps for iOS and Android support Basic, Digest, Anonymous and URL-authentication.
 MS-OFBA and Cookies/Forms authentication are NOT supported.

 How do I avoid login dialog when using Microsoft Office?